Technologicat/unpythonic/macro_extras/README.md

 As a bonus, we provide classical simple ``let`` and ``letseq``, wholly implemented as AST transformations, providing true lexical variables but no assignment support (because in Python, assignment is a statement) or multi-expression body support.
 Just like in Lisps, this version of ``letseq`` (Scheme/Racket ``let*``) expands into a chain of nested ``let`` expressions, which expand to lambdas.

-These are provided in the separate module ``unpythonic.syntax.simplelet``, and are imported:
+These are provided in the separate module ``unpythonic.syntax.simplelet``, import them with the line:

 ``from unpythonic.syntax.simplelet import macros, let, letseq``.